The Petit Lenormand deck is available now. Limited stock

 The guardian who knows when to close the gate to avoid being overwhelmed.

-This archetype embodies loyalty that has done its job to the end, then accepts to remove the service collar.
+This archetype embodies loyalty that has fulfilled its purpose, then accepts to remove the service collar.
 It does not invite one to deny what has been given, but to recognize that each ally role has a healthy lifespan.
 Knowing when to withdraw, set a limit, or redefine the form of support becomes a way to remain true to oneself as well as to others.

 Shadow work

-The fear of appearing disloyal can keep you in a role that is already dead.
+The fear of appearing disloyal can keep you in a role that is already over.

-In its shadow, this combination can push one to continue supporting someone or something even when everything within knows it is over.
+In its shadow, this combination can compel one to continue supporting someone or something even when everything within knows it is finished.
 Out of guilt, fear of being judged, or habit, you remain present beyond what is reasonable.
 The risk is to maintain an artificially alive relationship, to attract resentment, or to see your own energy drain, without it truly benefiting anyone.

 Calibration questions

-The end of this cycle asks you where to place your loyalty now.
+The end of this cycle prompts you to consider where to place your loyalty now.

 • To which person or situation do you continue to be loyal even though everything indicates that the cycle is over?